-We all tend to worry -- sometime a lot!
+We all tend to worry -- sometimes a lot!
 Here is a prescription from God's Word on how to avoid worrying.

 In the Book of Philippians, God gives us 3 principles to help us avoid worry.
 He says,